Is it a new game? Is it a remix? No, it’s-a me, Mario!

 Speaking of profit, how many coins are they trying to collect with this kind of marketing strategy?

 Like before, it has always been within expectations that Nintendo will one day capitalize on its popular content from beyond the Super Nintendo Entertainment System generation.
 For example, with the release of All-Stars, the limited-edition value put on the assemblage of these fan-favorite games is Nintendo’s strategy on opting for the minimum while pricing for the absolute maximum.

 While this is to prevent low sales at the start of the release, this anti-consumer practice causes many players to be frustrated with Nintendo’s indecision to announce any news of re-releasing the games at a later time.

 However, it should be noted that Nintendo has used this strategy of releasing a lackluster game to sell more add-ons for players, as seen in its approach to Pokemon Sword and Shield.
 As a result, who is to say that they are completely done with the 3D All-Star?
 Perhaps in a couple of years after the so-called “limited time,” they release an All-Star deluxe, complete with every 3D game with extra content like they did with Mario 3D World’s Bower’s Fury.

 “But that’s just a theory, a game theory.” -Matthew Robert Patrick

 Ultimately, it is a troubling case when it comes to Nintendo as their company has provided millions of people quality entertainment with well-known titles, such as Mario and Zelda.
 With Nintendo fans pulling out their wallets for anything the company releases, it is difficult to say when Nintendo will attempt to experiment or “go out of their comfort zone.”

-But, until then, players can only watch as Nintendo releases their older games, whether good or not.
+But, until then, players can only watch as Nintendo continues to release their older games, whether for the better or not.